-Students are responsible for all of the textbooks, library and materials issued to them.
+Students are responsible for all of the textbooks, library media, materials, and devices issued to them.
 Each student will be assigned an account with our library and they will be responsible for books checked out.
-Library books are due back in two weeks from the time they are checked out - late fee will charges.
+Library books are due back in two weeks from the time they are checked out or late fee may be charged.